micmejia/bible-dump/AMPC/Ephesians/Eph 5.md

-But immorality (sexual vice) and all impurity [[^b]of lustful, rich, wasteful living] or greediness must not even be named among you, as is fitting _and_ proper among saints (God's consecrated people).
+But immorality (sexual vice) and all impurity [of lustful, rich, wasteful living] or greediness must not even be named among you, as is fitting _and_ proper among saints (God's consecrated people).